NEMSLinux/nems-docs/nems-tools/nems-hero.rst

-In the event of a catastrophic issue, such as a corrupt NEMS user or forgotten password, NEMS Linux technical support may use NEMS Hero to recover your NEMS Server, or to provide technical support.
+In the event of a catastrophic issue, such as a corrupt NEMS user or forgotten password, NEMS Linux technical support may use NEMS Hero to recover your NEMS Server, or to provide technical assistance.

 NEMS Hero grants temporary root access to a NEMS Server which has been freshly rebooted, and only if the NEMS Server is accessible (via a LAN